milou75/GCD-Project/CodeBook.md

 # 2) Input Measurement Data and Dataset

 Original measurement data were provided as input to the project.
-(561 variables, 10299 observations splitter in two sets).
+(561 variables, 10299 observations split in two sets : test and train).

-Data were taken from an accelerometer and gyroscope embedded in a Samsung smartphone.
+Data were output from an accelerometer and gyroscope embedded in a Samsung smartphone.
 All values were pre-processed and are numeric within [-1,1] range.

 The README.txt and features_info.txt provided with the original dataset (under UCI HAR Dataset directory) fully define the different variables.
 Please refer to those files for more details about the input data.

 Only mean and standard deviation related features were extracted from the project input data (observations of 66 variables for 10299 subject-activity).
-For reference, below is a list of Features selected for the project and their position in the original dataset  :
+For reference, below is a list of Features selected for the project and their column position in the original dataset  :

 - 1             tBodyAcc-mean()-X
 - 2             tBodyAcc-mean()-Y